The Role of Application Discovery in Cloud Migration

 Understanding the source application environment precedes all other activities required in your cloud migration journey.
 Without it, you won't be able to generate baselines, design your target infrastructure in the cloud, develop your deployment plan, provision resources, and perform the actual migration activity because you don't have a blueprint of what is currently existing in your environment—which is important before you can define where you want to go.

 Migrating to the cloud without application discovery is like walking blindly without knowing where you're going.
 While that sounds like a motivational quote with the promise of getting somewhere interesting on your way, it doesn't work like that when it comes to migrating workloads to the cloud.
-Especially in enterprise environments where business operations depend on critical applications, you need to ensure that what is working in the existing environment is working the same way in the target environment, or even better.
+Especially in enterprise environments where business operations depend on critical applications, you need to ensure that what works in the existing environment works the same way in the target environment or even better.

 Moreover, simply moving workloads without considering the impact of migration to the interdependencies among the different components in your environment would most likely result in issues in production.
 Let's face it.
 No systems are 100% reliable.
 Your systems are always on the brink of failing, even more so if you don't take extra precautions.
 Systems in production are always changing.
 Unless you've been thoroughly documenting every change in your systems, moving workloads without careful planning would risk the availability and reliability of your applications and the data they contain.
 In distributed systems where resources are shared, moving data from different sources demands proper sizing and architectural design.